ravi77o/sfguide-build-a-native-app-with-spcs/README.md

 call app_public.app_url();
 ```

-### 3.1 Configuring credentials
+### 3.1 Configuring GitHub to store Snowflake credentials

-Next, we need to configure GitHub actions secrets to allow github to act on behalf of the users we created.
+Next, we need to configure GitHub actions secrets to allow GitHub to act on behalf of the users we created.
 You'll need admin on the repo where you set secrets.

-We'll use the simpler [Repository Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) method for this, but you're welcome to use any other secret method if you know what you're doing.
+We'll use the simpler [Repository Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) method, but you're welcome to use any other secret method if you know what you're doing.

 We'll set 5 secrets: